sbmkvp/footfall_from_wifi_sensors/review/response.md

 > location.
 The external source of information used is the manual counts which is
 > collected outside the sensor

 6. P7 l45, the analysis in this research is based on one single sensor for each location; however, in reality, it is very common to estimate travel flows based on multiple sensors (e.g., nearby stores in a shopping mall).
 How would your method address duplication in multiple sensors?

+> This is a valid concern.
+Which we tried to clarify in the revised manuscript.
+> Our motivation is not to attempt to track the movements of individuals,
+> although we do attempt to accommodate measurement variations attributable to
+> micro-site location of the sensors.
+In related work we have carried out
+> controlled comparison of sensor measures obtained from adjacent store
+> locations, and examined correspondence with retail unit function.
+This enables
+> identification of the differences in dwell time between, for example,
+> fast food outlets and clothes shops.
+This full analysis requires
+> addition of store till data and the analysis is detailed.
+For this
+> reason we include only a short reference to this extension of our
+> analysis here.

 7. P10 l48, how was the adjustment factor determined?

+> The adjustment factor is calculated as the ration between the manual counts to
+> the counts calculated from sensor for the sample period.
+This
+> is used to adjust future counts at the same locations.

 4 Reviewer 3
 ------------